octogo/log/README.md

 }
 ```

-There is also an equivalent formatter method for each of the above:
+There is also an equivalent formatted method for each of the above:

 ```go
     logger.Debugf("Debug: %s", "debug")